alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 > Note: This does not apply to the set of interactive tools on GOV.UK known as “smart answers” which are developed and maintained by GDS in partnership with other government departments.

 For all new digital government services going live from 1 April 2013 the GDS will create a domain name of the form “servicename.service.gov.uk” (where "servicename" is a plain English description of the service agreed between the relevant dept/agency and GDS).
-This will introduce consistency across central government domains for digital services and remove the dependency on departmental sub-domains (which are of course vulnerable to machinery of government changes) and the now-retired DirectGov and BusinessLink online brands.
+This will introduce consistency across central government domains for digital services and remove the dependency on departmental subdomains (which are of course vulnerable to machinery of government changes) and the now-retired DirectGov and BusinessLink online brands.

-The process of obtaining a service.gov.uk sub-domain begins either when the service manager asks a GDS product manager for a start page on GOV.UK (for services already under development at 13 March 2013) or when the service manager asks for a sub-domain to be created via the GOV.UK service desks’s government contact form (for services where development starts after 13 March 2013).
-Sub-domains of service.gov.uk SHOULD describe the service (eg lastingpowerofattorney.service.gov.uk) and SHOULD NOT contain the name of the service owning department or agency (eg ministryofmagicwandregistration.service.gov.uk)
+The process of obtaining a service.gov.uk subdomain begins either when the service manager asks a GDS product manager for a start page on GOV.UK (for services already under development at 13 March 2013) or when the service manager asks for a subdomain to be created via the GOV.UK service desks’s government contact form (for services where development starts after 13 March 2013).
+Subdomains of service.gov.uk SHOULD describe the service (eg lastingpowerofattorney.service.gov.uk) and SHOULD NOT contain the name of the service owning department or agency (eg ministryofmagicwandregistration.service.gov.uk)

-The service-owning dept/agency will be given delegated authority to manage the domain and its sub-domains, although in some cases this work will be carried out by third party suppliers.
+The service-owning dept/agency will be given delegated authority to manage the domain and its subdomains, although in some cases this work will be carried out by third party suppliers.

-## Sub-Domains
+## Subdomains

-This section give some guidance about which sub-domains a service owner should create once they have been given control of servicename.service.gov.uk.
+This section give some guidance about which subdomains a service owner should create once they have been given control of servicename.service.gov.uk.

-**Maximum number of visible sub domains**
+**Maximum number of visible subdomains**

-The user-facing live service SHOULD usually be operated using at most three user-visible sub domains of servicename.service.gov.uk:
+The user-facing live service SHOULD usually be operated using at most three user-visible subdomains of servicename.service.gov.uk:

 * “www.servicename.service.gov.uk” is for the public facing, dynamic web pages that make up your service.
 * “assets.servicename.service.gov.uk” is for assets such as static images and shared javascript files needed to run your live service.
 Note: written content about the service, eg guides to eligibility or detailed guidance for applicants, should be on www.gov.uk.
-* “admin.servicename.service.gov.uk” is for feature that enable non-technical staff to run the service (eg contact centre staff might use this sub-domain to access and process work items where human judgement is needed).
+* “admin.servicename.service.gov.uk” is for feature that enable non-technical staff to run the service (eg contact centre staff might use this subdomain to access and process work items where human judgement is needed).

 You SHOULD NOT create separate domains for APIs unless there’s a really good reason to have a completely separate domain.
 (Really good reasons are few and far between.)

-Service managers should notify the GDS technical architects (via your Transformation team contact) if you intend to create user-visible sub domains other than the three listed above.
+Service managers should notify the GDS technical architects (via your Transformation team contact) if you intend to create user-visible subdomains other than the three listed above.
 We’re developing some patterns for more unusual system designs as well as for mainstream transactional services, and we’re always up for a discussion about exceptions and edge cases.

 **Usernames and passwords**